euphony-io/euphony/PREREQUISITE.md

 }
 ```

-This is main activity code i made,
+This is `MainActivity` for adding permission.

 ```java
 int permission = ContextCompat.checkSelfPermission(MainActivity.this, Manifest.permission.RECORD_AUDIO);